Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Semantic Condition: Key Ideas

 In our modified example, the statement \vipercode{l := crLock()} is bounded output monotonic w.r.t.\ the inlined program state $\phi_p$ before this statement, since $\phi_p$ owns \code{Q(a)} only, and thus, $\varphi$ and $\varphi'$ over which the condition quantifies cannot own more.
-We use similar relaxations for the safety monotonicity and framing properties to obtain our final \soundness{} condition (\defref{def:final-sc}).
 In the following, when we refer to safety monotonicity, output monotonicity, or framing, we mean the bounded relaxations.
-To the best of our knowledge, these bounded relaxations have not been explored before.
 We explain how to automatically check these properties in \secref{sec:automation}.

-\begin{definition}\textbf{Final \soundness{} condition.}\\ Let $s$ be a statement of the general form $s_1;m_1(x_1);s_2;\ldots;m_{k-1}(x_{k-1});s_k$, where the $s_i$ are call-free.
-Statement $s$ satisfies our final \soundness{} condition for an inlining bound $n$ if and only if: \begin{enumerate} \item If $n>0$, the bodies of the methods $m_i$ satisfy the final \soundness{} condition recursively for bound $n-1$, and the corresponding inlined method bodies are bounded framing (where the resource bound is derived from the execution state of the inlined program at this point). \item The $s_i$ are bounded monotonic (where the resource bound is derived from the execution state of the inlined program at this point). \end{enumerate} \end{definition}

-\paragraph{Practical use cases.} The bounded relaxation is crucial for VeriFast and GRASShopper, as we show in \secref{sec:evaluation}.
+\paragraph{Practical use cases.} The bounded relaxation is crucial for \verifast{} and \grasshopper{}, as we show in \secref{sec:evaluation}.
 Many methods in their test suites contain existentially-quantified (and thus imprecise) assertions.
-Without the relaxation, none of these methods would satisfy our \soundness{} condition, even though many of them can be inlined in a \longsound{} way, in caller contexts where the existential quantifications are unambiguous, as in our modified example.
+Without the relaxation, none of these methods would satisfy the \soundness{} condition, even though many of them can be inlined in a \longsound{} way in caller contexts where the existential quantifications are unambiguous, as in our modified example.